Showtime for Kāpiti's Te Raukura performing arts centre

 The Royal New Zealand Ballet sold out their Tutus on Tour show after three weeks, adding a matinee performance which has sold out too.

-Sonia sees providing a balance between serving the community and being a professional venue as crucial to the success of the centre.
+Hardie sees providing a balance between serving the community and being a professional venue as crucial to the success of the centre.

 "There's been a really positive response from the community here.